SDPHP-SG/Sportz_Dev/docs/style_guide.md

 Break up long queries into multiple lines for legibility, preferably breaking for each clause.
 INCORRECT: // keywords are lowercase and query is too long for // a single line (... indicates continuation of line) $query = $this->db->query("select foo, bar, baz, foofoo, foobar as raboof, foobaz from exp_pre_email_addresses ...where foo != 'oof' and baz != 'zab' order by foobaz limit 5, 100"); CORRECT: $query = $this->db->query("SELECT foo, bar, baz, foofoo, foobar AS raboof, foobaz FROM exp_pre_email_addresses WHERE foo != 'oof' AND baz != 'zab' ORDER BY foobaz LIMIT 5, 100");

-Default Function Arguments
+Default Function Arguments:
 Whenever appropriate, provide function argument defaults, which helps prevent PHP errors with mistaken calls and provides common fallback values which can save a few lines of code.
 Example: function foo($bar = '', $baz = FALSE)